EoghanMoylan/Linked-Data/README.md

 ***Eoghan Moylan***

 ##Overview
-The goal of this API is to create a link between the earnings across various sectors and the number of crimes occuring in various areas.
+The goal of this API is to create a link between the earnings across various sectors and the number of crimes occurring in various areas.
 The two datasets are linked by years (2008 - 2013).
 The API uses SQLite3 and was tested using the [HttpRequester](https://addons.mozilla.org/en-us/firefox/addon/httprequester/) plugin for Firefox.
-The target audience of this API would be journalists, students, organistions or other parties conducting research into a correlation between earnings in various sectors and increase/decrease in various crime rates.
-Users can add data, get data, update data and delete data using POST,GET,PUT and DELETE respectively (URLs listed below in *How To Use* section).
+The target audience of this API would be journalists, students, organisations or other parties conducting research into a correlation between earnings in various sectors and increase/decrease in various crime rates.
+Users can add data, get data, update data and delete data using POST, GET, PUT and DELETE respectively (URLs listed below in *How To Use* section).
 The API reads in two JSON files and populates a database with them.
-Both JSON files are quite large and have been edited from their original form in order to make them more useful/compatiable.
+Both JSON files are quite large and have been edited from their original form in order to make them more useful/compatible.

 ####Expansion
 It would be possible to expand this API in future.
 All users would have to do is add an additional column for the year (so far limited to 2008 - 2013) and populate the rows as crimes and earnings occur.
 Users already have the ability to add and update data.